-We will be happy to quote the cost of international airfare, domestic airfare in Peru and Chile, and travel insurance, and to make these arrangements for you.
+We will be happy to quote the cost of airfare and travel insurance, and to make these arrangements for you.

 Group Private: All services in Quito, except for the free airport shuttle service on the day of the cruise, are private, and all services in the Galapagos are operated on a group basis.
 In Peru, all airport/hotel transfers are private, and the city tour of Lima, city tour of Cusco and the Sacred Valley of the Incas excursion are group tours for single passengers and 3 star accommodations, and private for 4 Star, 5 Star, and Deluxe accommodation levels.
 The Inca Trail to Machu Picchu hike is a group tour.
 In Santiago, all airport/hotel transfers are private, and the city tour and winery tour are group tours for single passengers and 3 star accommodations, and private for 4 Star, 5 Star, and Deluxe accommodation levels.
 All services in Easter Island are operated on a group basis for single passengers and 3 Star accommodations, and are private for 4 Star, 5 Star, and Deluxe accommodations.

 Elevations: Quito is 9,350 feet above sea level, Cusco is 10,912 feet, the Sacred Valley of the Incas is 8,944 feet, the Inca Trail varies from 8,528 feet to 13,776 feet, and Machu Picchu is 7,900 feet.